Is Quinoa Low FODMAP? Yes, At Most Realistic Portions

 Practical swaps

-The easy way to think about quinoa on a low-FODMAP diet is: it's a one-for-one substitute for rice and couscous in almost any context, with a bit more protein and fiber per serving.
+On a low-FODMAP diet, quinoa works as a one-for-one substitute for rice and couscous in almost any context, with a bit more protein and fiber per serving.

 • Instead of couscous.
 Couscous is made from wheat, which means fructans, which means it's off the table during elimination.
 Quinoa works anywhere couscous does: under a stew, in a Mediterranean-style bowl, tossed with olive oil and herbs as a side.